Prayers-2004/AppSec/README.md

-# AppSec - Application Security System
+# AppSec - App Intrusion Detection & Security System
 AppSec is a comprehensive security solution that provides an extra layer of protection for applications by implementing multi-factor authentication and real-time intruder detection.

 ## Features